Constraints on Shadow Radius and Instabilities Arising from Various Perturbations in Spherically Symmetric Black Holes in Einstein-power-Yang-Mills-Gauss-Bonnet Gravity: Black hole shadow formulas and applications

 Previously, the stellar-dynamics measurements of supermassive black holes were used to produce a posterior distribution function of the angular gravitational radius $\theta_{\mathrm{g}}$, which was determined by the EHT in 2017 through observations of the $\mathrm{M87}^{\star}$ and $\mathrm{Sgr~A}^{\star}$ black holes.
 The EHT team used the prior information on the angular gravitational radius $\theta_{\mathrm{g}}$ of the $\mathrm{M87}^{\star}$ and $\mathrm{Sgr~A}^{\star}$ black holes to calculate the predicted size of their shadows.
 Afterwards, the posterior of $\theta_{\mathrm{g}}$ was analyzed by comparing its prior results with the size inferred from the EHT images and visibility-domain model fitting.

 The angular gravitational radius $\theta_{\mathrm{g}}$ is defined as

-where $\mathrm{G}$ represents the gravitational constant term, $M$ is the mass of the black hole and $D$ is the distance between the black hole and the observer.
+where $G$ represents the gravitational constant term, $M$ is the black hole mass inferred from the EHT and $D$ is the observed distance between the black hole and the observer.
 Next, the fractional deviation of the angular gravitational radius is introduced as follows: